 Recipe: Veggie Bash Breakfast Hash

 We’ve seen the memes… we’ve heard the jokes… cauliflower has taken over!
-Of course, we’re going with the “if you can’t beat them, join them” mentality simply because we love the nutritional benefits of cauliflower.
+This veggie bash breakfast hash is a fun celebration of just that!
+We’re going with the “if you can’t beat them, join them” mentality simply because we love the nutritional benefits of cauliflower.
 We made it our mission to see just how many different directions we could take this riced vegetable.
 But cauliflower certainly has to compete as the star in this recipe, given that it uses cups of other delicious non-starchy vegetables, a foolproof way to make breakfast vegetable-centric.

 Another new ingredient in this recipe, which doesn’t get much spotlight, is also worth highlighting… fennel!
 This non-starchy veggie is fun because it tastes drastically different raw versus cooked.
 Before applying heat, fennel can be used in salads to amp up crunch and natural sweetness.
 Its crispy fronds, which make up the bulb, taste like licorice!
 When cooked, though, this vegetable becomes milder and tastes similar to other fibrous veggies, like bok choy.
 Fennel is a good source of Vitamin C; like other greens, it is high in fiber.